hdadvisors/chesterfield-market-analysis/docs/part-1a-3.md

 * Existing multifamily properties with active leases,
 * Classified as Class B or C,
 * No public subsidy, rent caps, or other income-based restrictions, and
-* *CoStar Building Rating* of three or fewer stars out of five.^[Per CoStar, this is rating for the building relative to other buildings of the same type throughout the country.]
+* *CoStar Building Rating* of two or fewer stars out of five.^[Per CoStar, this is rating for the building relative to other buildings of the same type throughout the country.]
+* Built before 2000
+* Excluding single-family homes

 :::{.rmdcaution}